-We are committed to providing the cleanest, most comfortable environment possible for all our riders, and we’ve employed multiple strategies to protect passengers and operators during this time.
-Similar to others in the transportation industry, such as airlines and other transit providers, CTA’s unique and complex operations require specific guidance and rely on riders to be partners in this work.
+We're committed to providing the cleanest, most comfortable environment possible, and we’ve employed multiple strategies to protect you and our employees during this time.
+Similar to others in the transportation industry, such as airlines and other transit providers, our unique and complex operations require specific guidance and rely on riders to be partners in this work.

-CTA is also focused on educating and encouraging all riders to contribute to a healthy environment and to comply with the guidance from health experts about wearing masks in public and practicing social distancing.
+We're also focused on educating and encouraging everyone to contribute to a healthy environment and to comply with the guidance from health experts about wearing masks in public and practicing social distancing.

 Promoting social distancing

-While CTA will continue to promote and encourage prudent behaviors, there is a level of personal accountability and common-sense behavior that will be required on the part of customers.
+While we will continue to promote and encourage prudent behaviors, there is a level of personal accountability and common-sense behavior that will be required on the part of you and other customers.

-Along with establishing passenger limits, the CTA is also taking the following steps in partnership with our riders to support social distancing:
+Along with establishing passenger limits, we've also taken the following steps in partnership with our customers to support social distancing:

 - Running as much service as possible continuously through pandemic and all re-opening phases